Electric bill math

 Choose pathCompare two water bills to separate gallons, leaks, sewer, and fixed-fee pressure.

-Choose pathCompare normal kWh, water gallons, average bills, and household-size ranges.
+Choose pathStart with a common monthly water preset, then compare kWh context, average bills, and household-size ranges.

 Choose pathSeparate electric, water, sewer, fixed fees, billing days, and household habits.